uga-metrics/uga-metrics.github.io/index.md

 ## Seminars

-The UGA Econ department will host the following econometrics seminars during the Fall 2024 semester.
-For Fall 2024, seminars are held from 4:00--5:15 in Benson Hall C101.
+The UGA Econ department will host the following econometrics seminars during the Spring 2025 semester.
+For Spring 2024, seminars are held from 4:00--5:15 in Correll Hall 214.

 Economics faculty in the greater Atlanta/Athens area are welcome to attend.
 Often, we are able to hold one or two meeting slots with the seminar speaker for external faculty---just get in touch with the host several days before the seminar date to request a meeting slot.

 ### Fall 2024 Schedule